platformsh/platformsh-docs/docs/src/guides/wordpress/vanilla/_index.md

 layout: single
 sidebarTitle: "Deploy without Composer"
 description: |
-    Everything you need to get started with WordPress on Platform.sh.
+    Migrate your existing vanilla WordPress site to Platform.sh.
 ---

 WordPress is a popular Content Management System written in PHP.
 The recommended way to deploy WordPress on Platform.sh is by using [Composer](/guides/wordpress/deploy/_index.md), the PHP package management suite.
 This guide will take you through the steps of setting up "vanilla" WordPress - that is, WordPress not managed through Composer, but rather by either fully committing Wordpress, themes, and plugins or defining them with submodules - on Platform.sh.
 It should be noted that this approach comes with certain limitations based on the way Platform.sh works, and for this reason is [not recommended](/guides/wordpress/composer/_index.md).
 Instead, consider using the ["Upgrade to use Composer"](/guides/wordpress/composer/migrate.md) guide to modify your project into one that uses Composer.